WFlyToTheSky/persistant-cloud-server/README.md

 ### Production setup

-cloud-server is considered production ready as it has been in use in a production environment for months without issue.
-That said, there is no warranty.
-If a bug in cloud-server results in you losing millions of dollars, tough luck. (see LICENSE for more details)
+cloud-server is not considered production ready since it most of the restrictions are removed so someone could send thousands of packets to the server and overwhelm it.

-You should probably be using a reverse proxy such as nginx or caddy in a production environment.
+If you decide to run it in a production environment you should probably be using a reverse proxy such as nginx or caddy.

 In this setup cloud-server should listen on a high port such as 9080 (or even a unix socket), and your proxy will handle HTTP(S) connections and forward requests to the cloud server.
 You should make sure that the port that cloud-server is listening on is not open.